Shoreline Community College

 d.
 Travelers are to be issued only one advance at a time.
 Any previous advance must be cleared before another is issued.

 All travel requisition forms must be signed in accordance to the “Signing and Contracting Authority” document updated on October 23, 2008.

 Board members and the presidents’ travel must have all their travel documents approved by the Vice President of Administrative Services.
-All Vice Presidents' travel documents must be approved by the President.
+All Vice Presidents' travel documents must be approved by the College President.

 NOTE: If another entity is paying for the traveler’s expenses directly, Sections 1 and 2 of the TR are to be completed with appropriate signatures.
 If another entity will be reimbursing the district for the traveler’s expenses, complete all applicable sections of the TR with appropriate signatures.
 In Section 1 list the entity name, contact person, address, and what is being paid.

 A Travel Expense Voucher (TEV), Form A20, is the official document used to reimburse employees for travel expenses.
 The document should be submitted to the travel desk upon return from travel status within three (3) days, for travel within the United States, and within ten (10) days for international travel.
 If the expenses have not been pre-authorized on an approved Travel Requisition Form, those expenses will not be reimbursed.
 The TEV will be matched against the TR prior to processing.